MODELING the BC&G in S (1:64) Scale

-The decision to model the BC&G as prototypically accurate as possible was made early.
+The decision to model the BC&G as accurately as possible was made early.
 I wanted anyone familiar with the real railroad to easily recognize the terrain, buildings and trains on the layout.
-One of the reasons the BC&G is an ideal candidate for modeling is that it was relatively small...not many locomotives, a small roster of rolling stock and not many towns were served.
+One of the reasons the BC&G is such a good candidate for modeling is that it was relatively small...not many locomotives, a small roster of rolling stock and not many towns were served.
 Eventually I decided to try to represent every piece of rolling stock on hand during the period I model.
-Below are many of the BC&G and ERC&L rolling stock that I have modeled and a brief description of how the model was made.
-When a piece came from a particular manufacturer, there is a link to that manufacturers website.
-Links are provided on this page to other pages on the site containing prototype photos of all the rolling stock models.
+Below are many of the BC&G and ERC&L motive power and rolling stock models that I have built and a brief description of how the models were made.
+In some cases, links are provided to other pages on the website containing prototype photos.

 BC&G Locomotives